uQr/cordova-docs/DPS_test/articles/tips-and-workarounds/android/tips-and-workarounds-android-readme.md

-<properties pageTitle="Bower Tutorial"
+<properties pageTitle="Android tips and workarounds"
   description="This is an article on bower tutorial" services="" documentationCenter="" authors="bursteg" />

-#Android Tips and Workarounds
+#Android tips and workarounds
 This document covers tips, tricks, and known workarounds for problems with the Cordova Android platform.

 It covers the following tips and issues: